bedrocklinux/bedrocklinux-website/markdown/introduction.md

 ### {id="simplicity"} Simplicity

-Understanding Bedrock's filesystem layout (with the chroots, bind mounts, and dynamic `$PATH`) can be quite confusing.
-Additionally, no user-friendly standalone installer with pre-compiled packages will be available for quite some time; users will be required to compile Bedrock Linux "from scratch."
-Moreover, users will have to maintain things on a very low level; they will be expected to, for example, hand-edit the init files (reasoning explained later).
+Understanding Bedrock's filesystem layout (with the chroots, bind mounts, union filesystem, and dynamic `$PATH`) can be quite confusing.
+Additionally, users will have to maintain things on a very low level; they will be expected to, for example, hand-edit the init files (reasoning explained later).
 In order to ensure Bedrock Linux is viable for as many users as possible, everything which does not have to be confusing or complicated should be made as simple as possible.

-Bedrock Linux thus chooses some unusual packages.
-GRUB, the de-facto bootloader for most major Linux distributions, is a tad complicated.
-Syslinux is significantly easier to setup and maintain by hand, and thus is the "official" choice for Bedrock.
-However, GRUB should work fine, if the user wants to figure out how to install and manage it himself.

 ### {id="minimalism"} Minimalism and Deferring Features